24parida/JudgeTrack---Master/README.md

 ![JudgeTrack Diagram down, look at JudgeTrackDiagram.png file in repo](JudgeTrackDiagram.png)

 # Model Accuracy
-Yes, this model isn't that accuracte, but given this is text classification model, trained on only 300 data entries which had to be manually entered it's actually pretty accurate.
+This model isn't super accuracte, but given this is text classification model, trained on only 300 data entries which had to be manually classified it's actually pretty accurate.
 <br>
 A potential downside, is since the data set wasn't equally distributed among the 3 categories of judges, the model will have a bias towards the category 1, corresponding to lay judge
 <br>